 This guide will help you prepare for your surgery to have your Ommaya reservoir placed.
 For the rest of this resource, our use of the words “you” and “your” refer to you or your child.

 An Ommaya reservoir is a quarter-sized, soft, plastic, dome-shaped device that is placed under the scalp.
 The reservoir is connected to a catheter (thin, flexible tube) that is placed into your brain, in one of your ventricles (see Figures 1 and 2).

 An Ommaya reservoir will help your doctor or nurse practitioner:

-Get samples of cerebrospinal fluid (CSF), which can be used to look for cancer cells in your spinal fluid and infections in the lining around your brain
+- Get samples of cerebrospinal fluid (CSF).
+CSF is the fluid that surrounds your brain and spinal cord.
+It is made in your ventricles.
+Your doctor or nurse practitioner can check your CSF for cancer cells in your spinal fluid and infections in the lining around your brain.

 - There is a small risk that you could bleed into your brain.